benjamincrozat/content/posts/gpt-4-turbo.md

 Learn more on [the official API reference for Chat Completions](https://platform.openai.com/docs/api-reference/chat).

-**Pro tip**: One API call can accept up to 128,000 tokens with gpt-4-1106-preview.
+**Pro tip**: One API call can accept up to 128,000 tokens with GPT-4 Turbo (gpt-4-1106-preview).
 A token is a numerical representation of your text.
 All your messages as well as the output from the model cannot exceed this limit.
 And for those who don't know, 1,000 tokens roughly equals 750 English words.

 ![An example response of GPT-4 Turbo through its API.](https://life-long-bunny.fra1.digitaloceanspaces.com/media-library/production/232/conversions/0LKIoKIsnuo72KHWk8MgD3vmSXG3Ir-metaQ2xlYW5TaG90IDIwMjMtMTEtMDYgYXQgMjEuNDYuMTFAMngucG5n--medium.jpg)